 Combined Sewer Overflow (CSO) is one of the greatest sources of pollution impacting Newtown Creek.
 Large upland areas surrounding Newtown Creek, like most of New York City, are serviced by a combined sewer system which sends both sanitary sewage and stormwater to local wastewater treatment plants.
 Unfortunately, wet weather events can overwhelm the system and send untreated sewage and stormwater directly into a local waterbody via CSO outfalls.
 As little as 1/10 an inch of rain over the course of an hour can trigger CSO events on Newtown Creek; as shown in the most recent modeling numbers over 1.2 billion gallons of CSO are discharged into the Creek each year.

 There are 22 CSO outfalls in Newtown Creek, but over 90% of the total volume is released via just 4 of those outfalls which are all placed at the heads of tributaries (Dutch Kills, Maspeth Creek, East Branch and English Kills) where wind and tidal current conditions are more stagnant and less effective at flushing out pollution.
 In addition to creating health risks for human users, combined sewer overflow can negatively impact a wide range of local wildlife when nutrient imbalances and algae blooms create low dissolved oxygen levels and ecological ‘dead zones’.
 Additionally, CSOs often release large amount of floatable plastic debris that pollutes the Creek and poses further risk to wildlife.

 Ways to Fix the Problem

 There are generally two approaches to use in reducing CSO.
 The first involves increasing the capacity to collect, store and treat combined sewage, an approach known as Grey Infrastructure.
-Examples of Grey Infrastructure include upgrading and increasing capacity of treatment plants or creating large storage tanks to hold CSO during rain events.
+Examples of Grey Infrastructure include upgrading and increasing capacity of treatment plants or creating large storage tanks or tunnels to hold CSO during rain events.
 There are numerous examples of these in both NYC and other older North American cities.